Relating Functional and Imperative Session Types: Translation: Functional to Imperative

-The backwards translation for types in Figure~\ref{fig:lfst-eff-to-vgr-types} is unsurprising.
+\Cref{fig:lfst-eff-to-vgr-types} contains the backwards translation for types.
 An $\alpha$-tagged session type turns into the channel type $\Chan\alpha$ and the effect annotation on function types gets mapped to the before and after environments in VGR function types.